No deal...so it seems.

 "At some point in life a boy must detach his lips from mum nipples and become a man, I’m just saying."

 Let's say the bout makes $80 million.
 Based on our calculations, that is approximately an 85-15 split of the money.
-If the fight makes $100 million, which could be a bit of a stretch, but time will tell, that is closer to a 90-10 split.

 The unbeaten Joshua won a third heavyweight title belt with his victory over Parker on March 31 in Cardiff, but his 100 percent knockout record was snapped, going the distance for the first time in his professional career.
 The bout did have its moments, but it was not the most scintillating affair.